argonne-lcf/ai-science-training-series/00_introToAlcf/03_githubHomework.md

 After you have forked the repo, login to Theta, and _clone_ the repository in to your home directory.

 ![clone repo](img/git_clone.gif)

+The command looks like `git clone git@github.com:<your-github-account>/ai-science-training-series.git` and it will _clone_ the repo into a directory named `ai-science-training-series`.

 ## Do your homework